| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, find out all you need to know about how to crochet an octopus for a preemie.
+In this post, learn how to crochet an octopus for a preemie and grab your free printable pattern.

-Recently I read about the wonderful people who are volunteering to crochet octopuses for preemies.
+Recently, I read about the wonderful people volunteering to crochet octopuses for preemies.

 This is an ongoing project, where many more toys are needed across the globe.

-More Volunteers are needed to crochet small octopuses for local Newborn Infant Care Units (NICU).
+More Volunteers are needed to crochet small octopuses for local Newborn Infant Care Units (NICU), where donations can be given to your local hospital.

 “The purpose of the crocheted octopuses is to promote comfort and development for the pre-term babies while in the hospital.